True & Co.

 True & Co. is an American online lingerie startup, headquartered in San Francisco, California.

 History

 True & Co. was founded by Michelle Lam and initially Aarthi Ramamurthy.
-After the early departure of Ramamurthy due to infighting, New York based Dan Dolgin was hired and given the title of Co-founder.
+After the early departure of Ramamurthy due to infighting, New York based Dan Dolgin was hired and given the title of co-founder.
 Dolgin has since left the company.
 A new co-founder was named in 2016, the fourth for True & Co., with operations executive Beatrice Pang given the title.
-She is formerly of Microsoft Corporation.
+She was formerly with the Microsoft Corporation.
 Lam founded the company after becoming frustrated with trying on bras in fitting rooms.

 In March 2017, True & Co. was acquired by PVH, and was integrated into the Heritage Brands division alongside intimate apparel brands Warner's and Olga, sportswear brand Izod, and dress/casualwear brands Van Heusen, Arrow, and Geoffrey Beene.

+In November 2023, PVH sold the brand to Basic Resources, Inc, alongside the Warner's and Olga brands.

 Service

 The company uses a questionnaire and associated algorithm to recommend bra sizes to customers.
 According to the New York Times, the company's concept allows customers to "choose what fits best."
 True & Co. sells bras from other lingerie lines as well as from its own branded collection.

 True & Co. released a beta version in January 2012 and officially launched in May 2012.
 According to Bloomberg Businessweek, "True & Co. is often referred to as 'the Netflix of bras.'"
 In May 2016, the company launched a "Try-On Truck", a mobile lingerie fitting room which has since ended.